Alternate Text

 Northamptonshire MNVP

+Northamptonshire Maternity and Neonatal Voices Partnership (MNVP) is a working group made up of women, birthing people and families.
 The MNVP has been set up to listen to and speak for service users who have accessed local maternity and neonatal services, we want to hear what went well and what could have been done better.

 The MNVP welcomes anyone who would like to become a member and support our ambitions and goals.
 Please feel free to email [email protected] for further information.